 A twist of the throttle, her kick start I gently press,

-A backfire, a belch of flame and my bellowing epithet
+A backfire, a belch of flame, a long ululating epithet,

-For their crankily geared starter only slowed my progress,
+Their crankily geared starter painfully slowed my progress,

-If my mild criticisms cause those old buffers some upset
+If my coarse criticisms cause those old buffers some upset

-When it comes to your clutch, how crazy could you get?
+When it comes to that maddening clutch, how crazy can you get?

-The old dear’s propped up, oil dripping, in its own mess,
+The old dear’s propped up, oil dripping, making its own mess,

 Her starting procedure and clutch adjustment- anyone’s guess,

-My once bewitchin’ now forlorn Vixen leaves me in a cold sweat
+My once bewitchin’ now forlorn Viper leaves me in a cold sweat

-But my long-standing limp IS making her impossible to forget.
+But my long-standing limp keeps making her impossible to forget.